Major Taylor: Early years and move to East Coast

-Munger and Charles Boyd, a business partner, established the Worcester Cycle Manufacturing Company with factories in Worcester, and Middletown, Connecticut.
+Munger and business partner Charles Boyd established the Worcester Cycle Manufacturing Company with factories in Worcester and Middletown, Connecticut.
 For Taylor, who continued to work for Munger as a bicycle mechanic and messenger between the company's two factory locations, the move to the East Coast offered "higher visibility, larger crowds, increased sponsorship dollars, and greater access to world-class cycling venues."
-After Taylor's relocation to Massachusetts, he joined the all-black Albion Cycling Club in 1895 and trained at YMCA in Worcester.
+After Taylor's relocation to Massachusetts, he joined the all-Black Albion Cycling Club in 1895 and trained at the Worcester YMCA.
 Taylor is first mentioned in The New York Times on September 26, 1895, as a competitor in the Citizen Handicap event, a ten-mile race on Ocean Parkway in Brooklyn, New York.
 Taylor raced with a 1:30 handicap in a field of 200 competitors that included nine scratch riders.

 In 1896, Taylor entered numerous races in the Northeastern states of Massachusetts, New Jersey, and Connecticut.
 After winning a ten-mile road race in Worcester, Taylor competed in the 25 mi Irvington–Millburn race in New Jersey, also known as the Derby of the East.
 Within half a mile (0.5 mi) of the finish line, someone startled Taylor by tossing ice water into his face and he finished in 23rd place.
 Taylor's first major East Coast race was in a League of American Wheelmen (LAW) one-mile contest in New Haven, Connecticut, where he started in last place but won the event.
 In August 1896, Taylor made a trip to Indianapolis, where he set an unofficial new track record of 2:11 1/5 for a distance of one mile at the Capital City velodrome, beating Walter Sanger's official track record of 2:19 2/5.
-(Taylor could not compete with Sanger, a professional racer, in a head-to-head contest because he was still an amateur.)
+(Taylor was not allowed to compete with Sanger, a professional racer, in a head-to-head contest because he was still an amateur.)
 Taylor's final amateur race took place on November 26, 1896, in the 25-mile Tatum Handicap at Jamaica, New York.
 Taylor finished the race in 14th place.